 Terms / Reporting / Progress Reports

 PowerSchool is the online conduit where students’ marks can be found, important information about the school and detailed information about your child’s schedule.
 We have seen PowerSchool's popularity grow to where many parents have said to us, “why do you send out report cards...they are outdated when they arrive.”
-After doing some investigation, we have also come to the conclusion that reports cards issued traditionally in December and March are outdated.
+After doing some investigation, we have also concluded that report cards issued traditionally in December and March are outdated.

-As a result of this investigation, and the continued success of reporting via PowerSchool, we no longer send paper report cards home in December and March (we will send home a year-end report card in June).
+As a result of this investigation, and the continued success of reporting via PowerSchool, we no longer send paper report cards home in December and March.
 Due to the change in reporting, teachers felt that it was still important to comment on student progress and ensure that you are well informed of your child’s progress.
 To ensure that this happens, teachers will be doing the following:

 The table below lists the reporting terms and interview dates.

 Tues.
 Nov 9